mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 Gists are actually Git repositories, meaning you can fork or clone any gist, even if you aren't the original author.
 You can also view a gist's full commit history, including diffs.

+#### Permalinks for code lines

+You can create a permanent link to a specific line or range of lines of code which will further enable you to render these lines of code as a code snipped in a comment.
+You can create a permanent link to a specific line or range of lines of code in a specific version of a file or pull request.
+This type of permanent link will render as a code snippet only in the original repository.
+In other repositories, the permalink code snippet will render as a URL.

 ### Domain 4 - Modern Development

 #### Codespaces